apike/allenpike.com/_posts/2021-03-31-omnifocus-workflow.markdown

 <a href="/images/2021/omnifocus-projects.jpg"><img src="/images/2021/omnifocus-projects.jpg"></a>

-Instead, I keep about 10-15 about ongoing Projects, mostly named after areas of responsibility in my job, roughly sorted by importance.
+Instead, I keep about 10-15 ongoing work Projects, mostly named after areas of responsibility in my role, roughly sorted by importance.
+I keep about the same number of home Projects, set off in a folder.
 They all start with emoji.
 Obviously.

-I often name Projects with reminders about why the thing matters, paired with a quick keyword for autocomplete filing purposes.
+I often name Projects with reminders about why the thing matters, paired with a quick keywords for autocomplete filing purposes.
 I do marketing to bring in new clients and customers – it’s not an end to itself – so it’s called “🧁 Find new clients – marketing”.

 Sometimes a project is important and complex enough that I do want to promote it to a top-level OmniFocus Project.
 Often, though, multi-step things live in my system just as the next action I’m going to take on them, often with a reminder of why attached.
 For example, I might have an action like “Refine this hiring principles doc, so I can share it with the team”.

 Finally, I’ve learned to notice certain patterns that indicate something has gotten off track and needs a changeup.
 If a project isn’t well served by this system – it’s stressing me out, or not getting done, or just gumming up the works – I’ll usually try promoting it, demoting it, splitting it, or renaming it to get things moving.

 ## Getting Things Calmer
 I have two special projects.
 These sit on the top of my work and home project lists, respectively: “🎯 Make work more relaxed and focused” and “🧘🏽‍♀️ Make home calmer”.
-These are for things that are distracting me, impeding me, or otherwise harshing my vibe.
+These are for fixing things that are distracting me, impeding me, or otherwise harshing my vibe.

 Sometimes these lists clear out and I’m just happily working on project work.
 Other times though, there are so many things I *should* be doing that I notice myself getting overwhelmed and actually doing fewer things.
-That’s a warning sign that you’re veering towards burnout.
+If you notice this, it's a warning sign that you’re veering towards burnout.
 In those times, I find it really useful to put a priority on clearing out things that are contributing to that stress or distraction.
 This might be responding to an intense email, finding a meeting we can cancel to open up more focus time, even just cleaning up my desk.
 Simple tasks that help bring back focus can have a huge payoff.

 ## Someday
 One issue I’ve recently been getting more strict about is “someday/maybe” projects.
 As I’ve gotten more and more ideas of things that seem worth doing – from our team, from books, from the daily inputs of running a team and being a parent – my OmniFocus projects have become infested with interesting potential actions that, if I’m brutally honest with myself, I probably won't actually get to.
 Especially not in the next few months.

 If you can get real and convince yourself you’re not gonna do the thing, you can just delete it.
 That’s not always fast and easy though.
 Look at all those cool ideas!
 It would be so great if I did them!
 So what a lot of people do is put things they want to reconsider doing later in a giant “Someday” project.
 When I've tried that, “Someday” quickly becomes a black hole from which ideas will not return.
-A source of angst, and admission of defeat.
+An admission of defeat, and source of angst.

 But!